BookOps-CAT/bookops-worldcat/docs/index.md

 ##### Holdings

-`MetadataSession` supports following holdings operations:
+`MetadataSession` supports the following holdings operations:

-+ `holding_get_status` retrieves holding status of requested record
++ `holding_get_status` retrieves holding status of a requested record
 + `holding_set` sets holding on an individual bibliographic record
 + `holding_unset` deletes holding on an individual bibliographic record
-+ `holdings_set` allows to set holdings on multiple records; it is not limited by OCLC 50 bibs limit)
++ `holdings_set` allows holdings to be set on multiple records, and is not limited by OCLC's 50 bib record limit
-+ `holdings_unset` allows to delete holdings on multiple records and is not limited to OCLC's 50 records restriction
++ `holdings_unset` allows holdings to be deleted on multiple records, and is not limited to OCLC's 50 bib record restriction

 By default, responses are returned in `atom+json` format, but `atom+xml` can be specified:
 ```python